-The “efficient” supply chain model is best suited to industries that are characterised by intense market competition, fighting for the same group of customers, who may not perceive major differences in their value proposals, so that commodity price is dominant.
+Best suited to industries that are characterised by intense market competition, fighting for the same group of customers, who may not perceive major differences in their value proposals, so that commodity price is dominant.
 In this model, management must maximise utilisation of machinery and other assets and maintain high overall equipment efficiency to reduce cost.
 They also rely on very accurate forecasting to ensure product availability and perfect order fulfilment.

-The “fast” supply chain model is best associated with products with a short lifecycle.
+Best associated with products with a short lifecycle.
 From the customer’s perspective, the main difference among competitors’ value proposals is how well they are able to update product portfolios in accordance with the latest trends.

 Management should focus on promoting continuous portfolio renewal, which is supported by three main capabilities: short time from idea to market, maximum levels of forecast accuracy in order to reduce market mediation cost, and end-to-end efficiency to ensure affordable costs for customers.

-The “continuous-flow” supply chain model relies on supply and demand stability, with processes scheduled in such a way as to ensure a steady cadence and continuous flow of information and products.
+Relies on supply and demand stability, with processes scheduled in such a way as to ensure a steady cadence and continuous flow of information and products.
 This model typically is for a very mature supply chain with a customer demand profile that has little variation.

 Supply chain integration is crucial and should be supported by three main capabilities.
 In the early stages, these include electronic transactions, used to reduce the number of transactional processes required during the order cycle, as well as the sharing of sales and inventory information to improve demand management.
 In the most mature stage, collaborative planning with key customers helps to anticipate demand patterns.